openstack-ansible/ansible-role-nova-compute-docker/README.md

 Todo
 ----

-- delegate_to in order to allow for installing on hosts different from mariadb host...
+- delegate_to in order to allow for installing on hosts different from glance host...
-- consider making mapping of mariadb port to host interface optional
+- consider making mapping of glance port to host interface optional
-- keystone token flush cron job
-- fetch openstack ansible modules
 - eventually, we're going to need a better way to pass in variables...